eBay/nice-modal-react/README.md

 }
 ```

-With this approach, you can get the benifits:
+With this approach, you can get the benefits:
 * Inherit React context in the modal component under some component node.
 * Pass arguments to the modal component via props.

-> NOTE: if you show the component by id but the modal is not declared or registered.
-Nothing will happen but only a warning message in the dev console.
+> NOTE: If you attempt to show the component by ID but the modal is not declared or registered, nothing will happen except for a warning message in the dev console.

 ### Using promise API

-Besides using props to interact with the modal from the parent component, you can do it easier by promise.
-For example, we have a user list page with a add user button to show a dialog to add user.
+Besides using props to interact with the modal from the parent component, you can do more easily by promise.
+For example, we have a user list page with an add user button to show a dialog to add user.
 After user is added the list should refresh itself to reflect the change, then we can use below code:

 ```jsx
 NiceModal.show(AddUserModal)